CoolDadHacking/tbhm/09_Privledge_Logic_Transport.md

 - payment processing view
 - any view with PII

-## ￼Insecure direct object references
+## Insecure direct object references

 IDORs are common place in bounties, and hard to catch with scanners.